-We are responsible for ensuring that audit professionals working on engagements have appropriate audit, accounting and industry knowledge and experience with the reporting requirements in the Danish Financial Statements Act and International Financial Reporting Standards (IFRS).
+We are responsible for ensuring that audit professionals working on engagements have appropriate audit, accounting and industry knowledge, and experience with the reporting requirements in the Danish Financial Statements Act and International Financial Reporting Standards (IFRS).

 In addition, we have specific accreditation requirements for partners and engagement managers auditing financial institutions and audit engagements subject to US reporting and/or auditing standards.
-These require that the partner, engagement manager, and Engagement Quality Control reviewer have sufficient training and experience in performing these engagements.
+These require that the partner, engagement manager and Engagement Quality Control reviewer have completed relevant training and that the engagement team, collectively, has sufficient experience to perform the engagement or has implemented appropriate safeguards to address any shortfalls.